Merry Christmas, Mr. Bean: Part One

 On Christmas Eve, Mr. Bean visits Harrods to buy decorations.
 While the cashier sorts out his purchases, Bean uses a Nativity display to act out a scene with other toys.
-His fun is halted when the store manager brings in a toy policeman.
+His fun is stopped when the clerk brings in a toy policeman and orders Bean to leave.

 Bean heads to the town square and meets his girlfriend, Irma Gobb.
-Irma points to a ring that she wants in the window of a jewellery shop, but Bean thinks she is pointing to the picture next to the ring and buys that instead.

-Bean volunteers to assist the conductor of a Salvation Army brass band in collecting donations; in doing so, he catches a young pickpocket and forces him to hand over all of his stolen items.
+Irma points to a ring that she wants in the window of a jewellery shop, then watches Bean go inside.
+Later, Bean volunteers to assist the conductor of a Salvation Army brass band in collecting donations; in doing so, he catches a young pickpocket and forces him to hand over all of his stolen items.
 Bean ends up conducting the band while the conductor tries on jewellery that the pickpocket stole.
 Afterwards, he attempts to buy a Christmas tree but, finding none in stock, opts to steal the square's tree instead.

 Part Two

 Back at his flat, Bean cuts off the top of the stolen tree and sets it up.
-After failing to pop a Christmas cracker, he stuffs multiple fuses into one "super cracker".
+After failing to get a good bang from a Christmas cracker, he stuffs multiple fuses into a cracker to make it a "super cracker".
 Later, Bean hangs up three stockings: one for Teddy, one for himself, and one for a mouse living in a hole.
-A group of young carol singers arrive at his door and sing "Away in a Manger"; Bean watches them, but eventually grows tired and shuts the door on them, heading to bed.
+A group of young carol singers arrive at his door and sing "Away in a Manger".
+Bean watches them, but eventually grows tired and shuts the door on them, heading to bed.

-The next morning, Bean wakes up and pulls presents out of the stockings.
+On Christmas Day morning, Bean wakes up and reveals the contents of the stockings.
 He then prepares to cook a turkey, but loses his watch while stuffing it.
-When Bean tries to find the watch with his head inside the turkey, he becomes stuck just as Irma arrives.
-Irma gets the turkey off his head by tying it to a coal scuttle and tossing the scuttle out the window.
+As he tries to retrieve it, he gets the turkey stuck on his head just as Irma arrives.
+To remove it, Irma ties a coal scuttle to the turkey and throws it out of the window, losing the turkey.

-After dinner, Bean and Irma exchange gifts, but Irma is disappointed to find that her gift is the picture from the window display.
-Bean then says that he "forgot the main bit" and takes out a ring box, which delights Irma.
-When she opens the box, however, she discovers that it actually contains a hook for hanging up the picture.
-Irma storms out angrily, leaving Bean puzzled and hurt.
-Remembering his "super cracker", he decides to pull it himself, causing a loud explosion.
+After Bean and Irma dine on carrots and cranberry sauce sandwiches, Irma gifts Bean a model ship kit.
+In turn, Bean gives Irma her present, but she is disappointed to find that it is the picture from the window display, which is what he thought she was pointing to.
+Bean then realises that he "forgot the main bit" and takes out a ring box, which delights Irma.
+When she opens the box, however, she discovers that it actually contains a hook for the picture.
+Irma leaves the flat angrily, leaving Bean puzzled and hurt.
+Remembering his "super cracker", he decides to pull it himself, resulting in a loud explosion.